AdobeDocs/experience-platform.en/help/edge/web-sdk-faq.md

 However:

 * The Adobe Experience Platform Web SDK requires something called an Experience Edge configuration ID so the edge network can identify the stream and determine what to do with the data.
-This ID is created within Launch.
-This doesn't mean you have to use Launch to create properties or deploy the JavaScript code, but you do need to use Launch to create a configuration ID.
+This ID is created within Experience Platform Launch.
+This doesn't mean you have to use Experience Platform Launch to create properties or deploy the JavaScript code, but you do need to use Experience Platform Launch to create a configuration ID.

 * Adobe Experience Platform Launch is not only the best available tag and SDK manager, it makes it very easy to deploy `alloy.js` and map data to XDM schemas.
-If you decide not to use Launch, you will have to manage deploying `alloy.js`, eventing, and mapping your data into XDM before sending it.
-This is a _much_ more difficult process than using Launch.
+If you decide not to use Experience Platform Launch, you will have to manage deploying `alloy.js`, eventing, and mapping your data into XDM before sending it.
+This is a _much_ more difficult process than using Experience Platform Launch.

-* It is recommended that you use Launch to deploy `alloy.js`, even if it's the only tag you use it for.
+* It is recommended that you use Experience Platform Launch to deploy `alloy.js`, even if it's the only tag you use it for.

 ## What is XDM and do I have to use to the Web SDK?